-On 18 March 2013, the Government of Canada announced measures to create what it refers to as "a World-Class Tanker Safety System."
-Part 5 of Bill C-57 amends the Canada Shipping Act, 2001 (CSA, 2001) to implement some of these measures.
+Part 5 of Bill C-3 amends the Canada Shipping Act, 2001 (CSA, 2001) to implement some of the measures announced on 18 March 2013.
 The bill adds new types of violations and enforcement measures under the CSA, 2001 in order to better manage the risk of accidental discharges of petroleum products in Canadian waters.
 It also contains new requirements for operators of oil handling facilities to demonstrate their oil spill preparedness and response capacity to Transport Canada.
 Some of the amendments contained in this bill are intended to consolidate some of the provisions respecting "pollution prevention" and "pollution response" officers and then eliminate the term "pollution prevention officer."
 The bill also makes the enforcement measures existing in Part 11 of the CSA, 2001 applicable for the requirements of Part 8 (Pollution Prevention and Response) of the CSA, 2001.